rustyeddy/rustyeddy.com/content/notes/mqtt-comm.md

 resources:
   github: http://github.com/mobilerobot-io/rpid
 ---
+MQTT works with three components: data _publisher_, _subscriber_ and a _broker_.
+This model is commonly refered to as the _pub/sub_ model.

+The Collection Stations (CS) _publish_ data to the MQTT _broker_.
+The broker then forwards the data to all of the subscribers, which includes the _IoT Hub_.

+#### MQTT Topics

+MQTT uses topics are simply strings that have a syntax very similar to a _filesystem path_ used by a computers operating system.
+The elements that make up a topic are sepearated by the '/' characture.
+The words between the slashes give the topic structure and semantics.

+MQTT clients can use _wildcards_ when subscribing to topics allowing the subscriber to recieve data from multiple unknown publishers.

 This application provides access and control to various Raspberry devices like the camera, GPIO pins, or a possible MotorShield if